Surgical Technology

 Essay Criteria: Top of page – Name and date, title, 1-2 pages in length, double-spaced, sign the last page.

-9. Notification of Acceptance
+Notification of Acceptance

 Upon “conditional” acceptance to the program, a random drug screen and background check will be done at the student’s expense.
 This is paid for through the student's Castle Branch account.

-10. Drug Screening and Background Check
+Drug Screening and Background Check

 The drug screening and background check must be successful/negative to receive “full” acceptance into the Surgical Technology program.

-11. Clinical Rotations
+Clinical Rotations

-You must be 18 older before attending the 1 day of clinicals to participate in clinical rotations.
+1day of clinicals to participate in clinical rotations.

 Anyone convicted of a crime other than a minor traffic violation or hospitalized or treated for mental illness or chemical dependency must contact the program director for advisement.
-Any of these incidences can make you ineligible for certification by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+Any of these incidents can make you ineligible for certification by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).